Blog postings

 which will catch Unix line endings, Windows line endings or old Mac line endings.
 I last used a BBC Micro in 2001 as part of a sixth year project (they had a pH probe that was connected to a BBC micro), so I am not interested in reading those files.
 But it could be adapted.
 In practice Unix and Windows line endings are all you need.
 The only other one in common use is mainframe but you won't likely see one of these files as a normal person, because the people that own them go to great lengths to hide EBCDIC from you.

-drive any actions.
+An alternative is just to consume \r with an empty action and let the trailing \n drive any actions.
 But I have a small handful of mac files I need to deal with.
 Finally you can have two versions of your program for the different line endings.
 QIFs are just plain ASCII so the control codes only appear where they should.

 Line counts